cybernetic-m/DAgger4Robotics/README.md

 **DAgger**

-To train the student we have used DAgger algorithm with a Shallow MLP network.
+To train the student we have used DAgger algorithm with a Shallow MLP network (for Policy Distillation).

 <img src="./images/slide_8.png" alt="Description" />